DIGI-EDGE/.github/profile/README.md

    - Repository: `DPE-MQTT-QUEUE`
    - Description: This repository hosts the service responsible for forwarding data arrived via MQTT protocol to a RabbitMQ queue.

-5. **Decoder**
-   - Repository: `DPE-DECODER`
-   - Description: The `DPE-DECODER` repository contains the code for decoding incoming data from the serial port.
-It converts raw data into a human-readable format for further processing.

-6. **Rule Engine**
+5. **Rule Engine**
    - Repository: `DPE-RULE-ENGINE`
    - Description: The `DPE-RULE-ENGINE` repository hosts the service responsible for managing and executing business rules and logic within our system.
 This service plays a crucial role in automating decisions, actions, and data processing based on predefined rules and conditions.

+6. **Real time forwarding**
+   - Repository: `DPE-REAL-TIME`
+   - Description: The `DPE-REAL-TIME` repository contains the codebase for our Real-Time Data Dashboard Service.
+It acts as a bridge between the backend processing services and the frontend application, ensuring that real-time data updates are efficiently delivered to the user's dashboard.

 7. **External brokers forwarding**
    - Repository: `DPE-MQTT-FWD`